-The intent of these policies is to develop an education and outreach program for all residential property owners which store fuel in the quantities specified (quantities are based on the MOECC Tables of Circumstances).
+The intent of this policy is to develop an education and outreach program for all residential property owners which store fuel in the quantities specified (quantities are based on the Tables of Drinking Water Threats).
 The program would provide information on the potential threat to drinking water and emphasize the need to inspect, upgrade, repair, retrofit, or decommission heating fuel oil tanks.
 Individuals, especially those new to rural communities where these activities are more prevalent, may not be aware of the requirements to have tanks inspected and certified on an annual basis.
 This information would increase awareness and also provide advice to those residents who will require a risk management plan.